 If we can’t find a new date that works, we will convert the value of your tickets to a gift voucher eligible for any future Seymour show and valid for three years.

 If you can, consider driving to the venue.

 To help minimise crowding on public transport, we encourage you to drive if you can.
 There is a secure multi-storey carpark located nearby, and free parking in the streets surrounding the Seymour.
 Find out more here.

-For your health and safety and that of others, it is mandatory that all patrons over the age of 12 wear a face mask while inside our foyers and theatres, including during the performance.
+For your health and safety and that of others, it is strongly recommended that patrons over the age of 12 wear a face mask while inside our foyers and theatres, including during the performance.

 Next, come to the front door and register for contact tracing.

 We’re required by law to collect the details of people who visit our venue for contact tracing purposes.